Ivan Ouano

-Marcel Ivan Arcenal Ouano (born March 6, 2000) is a Filipino professional footballer who plays as a forward for Philippines Football League club Loyola.
+Marcel Ivan Arcenal Ouano (born March 6, 2000) is a Filipino professional footballer who plays as a forward for Philippines Football League club Maharlika.

 Collegiate career

 Ouano played for the football team of his college, National University in the UAAP.

 Club career

 Azkals Development Team

 In 2020, he joined the Azkals Development Team, a guest team in the Philippines Football League mainly composed of the Philippines international youth players.
 He made his league debut for ADT in a 1–0 defeat against the defending champions United City.

 United City

 After his 2-year stint with ADT, Ouano joined United City.
 He scored his first goal for the club in a 4–0 win against Maharlika Manila in the 2022 Copa Paulino Alcantara.
 A week later, he scored his second goal in a 4–0 win against his former club ADT.

 On 15 April 2022, Ouano made his AFC Champions League debut in a 0–1 defeat against Jeonnam Dragons, coming in as a substitute replacing Ricardo Sendra at the 83rd minute of the match.